Academy Council

 Through my link role for safeguarding and teaching and learning, I am able to share my experiences of secondary education to support the children at Waycroft in many aspects of their education.
 I am particularly excited to support with and review the implementation of the ‘Principles of Effective Teaching’ within lessons at Waycroft.

-I have lived in Stockwood for 12 years and both of my children attend Waycroft Academy.
-I have worked in further education for over 15 years, teaching and tutoring on courses ranging from Level 1 to Level 6.
-I have a keen interest in teaching, learning and assessment and physical education and I am looking forward to being able to share my experiences and support Waycroft through my link roles of Pupil Premium and Sports Premium.
+I have lived in Stockwood for over 13 years and both of my children attend Waycroft Academy.
+I worked in further education for over 15 years, teaching and tutoring on courses ranging from Level 1 to Level 6.
+I have a keen interest in teaching, learning and assessment and physical education and I am looking forward to being able to share my experiences and support Waycroft Academy through my link roles for Safeguarding and Sports Premium.

 Contact Us